After the initial delay from November 2020, COP26 is now taking place in Glasgow.

 Which world leaders will attend COP26?

-Over 100 world leaders are expected to attend the conference, but only a few names are widely known so far.
-Here are all the world leaders confirmed to be attending COP26 at the end of October.
+Over 100 world leaders are expected to attend the conference.
+Here are some of the key world leaders confirmed to be attending COP26 from the end of October.

 - President Joe Biden, United States